SFPC/sfpc.github.io/participate.md

 How can we reimagine technology through paper?
 Lead by paper engineer/designer Kelli Anderson and origami artist/developer Robby Kraft, SFPC's two-week session will explore the wide variety of ways that a piece of paper can produce function.

-## Spring 2019 Call is now closed

-- Ten-Weeks Session: March 11th – May.
-17th, 2019
-- Location: SFPC, 155 Bank street, West Village, NYCWest Village, NYC

-Join SFPC's main program for ten weeks in New York City.
-Daily classes that range from programming, electronics, and the history and theory of art and technology.
-There are student-led skill sharing sessions, lectures and workshops with visiting artists, visits to institutions, schools, art spaces and dinners with special guests.

-# Past Programs

 ## Code Societies Winter 2019

 -  Three-Week Session, Monday January 7th - Saturday January 26th